AOT-Technologies/forms-flow-ai/forms-flow-forms/README.md

 # Form Management Platform
-**FormsFlow.AI** leverages form.io to build "serverless" data management applications using a simple drag-and-drop form builder interface.
+**formsflow.ai** leverages form.io to build "serverless" data management applications using a simple drag-and-drop form builder interface.

 To know more about form.io, go to https://github.com/formio/formio.